 10. Can I bring a bike/car?
 Where can I park it?

 You are welcome to bring your own bicycle or car with you.
-We have bicycle sheds at both buildings and there are two car parks (for approximately 6 cars each).
+We have covered bicycle racks at both buildings and there are two car parks (for approximately 6 cars each).

 Yes.
 In order to ensure safety in the building we ask to check each electrical item you bring before you use it.
 UK uses three pin sockets and we provide an adaptor in each room (2-pin/British).
 The electricity supply is 240 volts AC.
 If you are bringing your own adaptor to the UK, please make sure all the pins are metal.